-The department is not a grant funding agency, and cannot provide financial support to any project for the purposes of establishing or operating an aquaculture operation.
-The department can however assist with sourcing funding from other agencies, by providing details on funding schemes and contacts.
+The department is not a grant funding agency and cannot provide financial support to any project for the purpose of establishing or operating an aquaculture operation.
+The department can however assist with sourcing funding from other agencies by providing details on funding schemes and contacts.

 Yes, there are a number of aquaculture associations that cover a wide range of aquaculture sectors.
-There is a list of these associations in the NSW Aquaculture Industry Directory or contact the Aquaculture staff.
+You can find these in our list of Industry Links or alternatively you may contact our Aquaculture staff.

-No - a permit is not required provided that the farm dam is man-made and located on a private property, and the species to be stocked comply with all of the department's policy.
+No - a permit is not required provided the farm dam is constructed and located on private property, and the species to be stocked comply with all of the department's policies.

-The fact sheet Stocking Fish in Farm Dams, details the most appropriate species for stocking, stocking densities etc and should answer any questions on this matter you may have.
+The fact sheet Stocking Fish in Farm Dams details the most appropriate species to stock and stocking densities.
+It should answer any questions you may have on this matter.

 Fingerlings can be obtained from any hatchery with a license to produce that particular species.